Ghost in the Shell: Stand Alone Complex: Broadcast

 The production of a second season was immediately decided after the first season's TV airing.
 The second season was initially hinted when Bandai has extended the episode list to 52 episodes at Otakon of 2003.
 In October 2003, Production I.G officially announced a second season of 26 for the series, which would air at a rate of 2 episodes per month.
 The second season of Stand Alone Complex, titled Ghost in the Shell: S.A.C.
-2nd GIG, aired on Animax from 1 January 2004 to 8 January 2005.
+2nd Gig, aired on Animax from 1 January 2004 to 8 January 2005.
 It later aired on Nippon TV from April to September 2005.

 Ghost in the Shell: Stand Alone Complex was subsequently licensed by Bandai Visual and Manga Entertainment in North America, and Madman Entertainment in Australia.
 It was broadcast in the United States on Cartoon Network's Adult Swim programming block, in Canada by YTV and in the United Kingdom by AnimeCentral.

 On 18 March 2015 it was announced that Stand Alone Complex would receive a full weekly rebroadcasting in Japan on BS11, starting on 1 April 2015.
-On 25 April 2017, Starz announced that they would be offering episodes of the series for their Video on Demand service starting 1 May 2017.
+On 25 April 2017, Starz announced that they would be offering episodes of the series for their video on demand service starting 1 May 2017.

 Related media

-OVA
+OVAs

-A feature-length OVA titled Ghost in the Shell: Stand Alone Complex - The Laughing Man was released in Japan on 23 September 2005, and in North America on 2 October 2007.
+A feature-length OVA titled Ghost in the Shell: Stand Alone Complex – The Laughing Man was released in Japan on 23 September 2005, and in North America on 2 October 2007.
 The OVA retells the first season of the anime television series with minor alterations to the storyline to accommodate an abbreviated take on the Laughing Man affair.
 Some additional animation and voice work was also added.
 Although the Japanese-language version retained the voice cast from the anime series, the English version has a new cast of voice actors.
 The dialogue recording for the English version was produced by Ocean Productions.
 A Blu-ray version was released on 22 December 2010.

 Ghost in the Shell: S.A.C.
-2nd GIG – Individual Eleven is a feature-length OVA which retells the events of S.A.C.
-2nd GIG, altered to focus on both the Individual Eleven investigation and the relationship between Hideo Kuze and Motoko Kusanagi.
+2nd Gig – Individual Eleven is a feature-length OVA which retells the events of S.A.C.
+2nd Gig, altered to focus on both the Individual Eleven investigation and the relationship between Hideo Kuze and Motoko Kusanagi.
 Newly animated scenes and a remixed soundtrack are also included.

+Television film

-A TV-film sequel titled Ghost in the Shell: Stand Alone Complex - Solid State Society was released in 2006.
+A television film sequel titled Ghost in the Shell: Stand Alone Complex – Solid State Society was released in 2006.